adevone/summer/README.md

     override val viewProxy = object : CalendarView {

         // Initial values are automatically emitted to view when it is created.
         // No matter in which state view was.
-Presenter will change
+ViewModel will change
         // it to consistent state automatically
         override var isLoading by state({ it::isLoading }, initial = true)

         // You can get default values from prefs
-        // or presenter constructor params.
+        // or viewModel constructor params.
-        // Any presenter properties can be used as initial values
+        // Any viewModel properties can be used as initial values
         // for state properties
         override var dayName by state({ it::dayName }, initial = defaultDayName)